Pharma blog

 What can we expect?

 The downside is that it will make them even more powerful than they already are.
 The global population will become too dependent on them.
 Many big tech services are freely accessible to everyone.
-And nowadays, if something is for free, you’ll pay with your privacy and that’s not okay within the pharma/healthcare industry.
+And nowadays, if something is free, you’ll pay with your privacy, and that’s not okay within the pharma/healthcare industry.

 How should pharma companies respond?

 Pharma companies should invest in innovation within their company.
-Not just catching up with their company website but for example, significantly improving the supply chain or their customer experience.
+Not just catching up with their company website but, for example, significantly improving the supply chain or their customer experience.

 So pharma companies, don’t be the pharmaceutical Blackberry!